Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 • Stocks and investments

-Shares, bonds, mutual funds, investment portfolios
+Shares, ETFs, bonds, mutual funds

 • Business inventory

-Merchandise held for sale, trade goods
+Merchandise and goods held for sale

 • Money owed to you

-Loans given to others that you expect to recover
+Loans you expect to recover this year

 • Pension funds (debated)

-Accessible pension savings according to some scholars
+Accessible pension savings per some scholars

 • Primary residence

-The home you live in regardless of value
+The home you live in, regardless of value

 • Personal vehicles

-Cars, motorcycles used for personal transport
+Cars used for personal transport

 • Household items